Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 1. By default, a new application insights resource of the same name as your Web App will be used.
 You can choose to use an existing application insights resource, or change the name.

     ![Enable App Insights from the Application Insights menu item]({{ site.baseurl }}/media/2021/05/app-insights-java-node-post-create2.png)

 1. Click **Apply** at the bottom.

 Your application telemetry will be visible in the Application Insights resource.

-## Application Insights support on App Service
+## Azure Monitor application insights support on App Service

-App Service has been supporting auto-instrumentation to monitor the application in other languages and operating systems.
-As of May 7th, this is the current support matrix for App Insights on App Service:
+App Service has supported auto-instrumentation monitoring for other languages and operating systems.
+As of May 10th, this is the current support matrix for App Insights on App Service:

 | Language        | Windows | Linux |
 |-----------------|---------|-------|